-There are various ways to classify the subtypes of Acute myeloid leukaemia.
-Although all subtypes lead to decreases in normal blood cell levels, different types of AML are linked with specific problems and symptoms.
+Furthermore, there are various ways to classify the subtypes of Acute myeloid leukemia.
+Although all subtypes lead to decreases in normal blood cell levels, different types of AML are has specific problems and symptoms.
 Additionally, each subtype can behave differently after the treatment.

-AML is described by its morphology, or what the cancerous cells look like under the microscope.
-AML is classified by the normal, immature white blood cell it most closely resembles.
+The morphology describes the AML, or what the cancerous cells look like under the microscope.
+The morphology describes the AML.
+The AML is further classified by the normal, immature white blood cell it most closely resembles.

-Most people having AML have a subtype called myeloid leukaemia, which means the cancer is in the cells that usually produce neutrophils.
-Other patients have a type of AML called monocytic or monoblastic leukaemia.
-In monocytic leukaemia, the cells look like white blood cells called monocytes.
-Leukaemia cells can also be a mixture of myeloblastic and monocytic cells.
+Most people having AML have a subtype called myeloid leukemia, which means the cancer is in the cells that usually produce neutrophils.
+Whereas, other patients have a type of AML called monocytic or monoblastic leukemia.
+In monocytic leukemia, the cells look like white blood cells called monocytes.
+Leukemia cells can also be a mixture of myeloblastic and monocytic cells.

 Sometimes AML comes from cells that produce red blood cells, called erythroid or megakaryocytic platelets.

-Acute promyelocytic leukaemia is a subtype of AML where the cancer cell stops maturing when the cell is at a stage known as the progranulocyte or promyelocyte stage.
-Acute Promyelocytic Leukaemia is associated with a translocation between chromosomes 15 and 17 [t(15;17)].
+Acute promyelocytic leukemia is a subtype of AML where the cancer cell stops maturing.
+And when the cell is at a stage, the progranulocyte or promyelocyte stage.
+Acute Promyelocytic Leukemia is associated with a translocation between chromosomes 15 and 17 [t(15;17)].

 The classification system formed by the World Health Organization (WHO) includes these significant groups 1:

 - AML with recurrent genetic abnormalities, meaning with certain chromosomal changes

 - The AML with multilineage dysplasia, or abnormalities in how the blood cells appear

 - AML related therapy that is damaging to cells is the therapy-related myeloid neoplasm